mcollina/fastparallel/README.md

 ## Why it is so fast?

-1. This library is caching funcitons a lot.
+1. This library is caching functions a lot.

 2. V8 optimizations: thanks to caching, the functions can be optimized by V8 (if they are optimizable, and I took great care of making them so).